DavidRWilliamsJr/rc-light-controller/PROJECT_LOG.md

 **Final Engineering Decision:** Based on the exhaustive and unresolvable nature of the i-BUS timing issues on this specific hardware, the decision has been made to pivot the project to the more reliable **PWM protocol**.

 **Status:** The diagnostic phase is complete.
 The project will now proceed with a PWM-based design

+### **October 11-12, 2025: Session 5 - In-Depth i-BUS Protocol Diagnostics & Final Pivot**

+**Summary:** Performed a comprehensive, multi-day, hands-on diagnostic of the Flysky i-BUS protocol with the Arduino Nano Every.
+After an exhaustive and methodical debugging process, the root cause of communication failure was identified as an unresolvable toolchain incompatibility, leading to a final engineering decision to pivot the project to the more reliable PWM protocol.

+**Log Details:**
+* **Environment Setup:** Successfully configured a local, native Windows development environment using VS Code and PlatformIO, resolving all initial setup issues.
+* **Initial Tests & Analysis:** A series of tests using multiple i-BUS libraries (`IBusBM`, `FlySkyIBus`), hardware configurations (signal inverters, different pins), and software configurations (`SoftwareSerial`, manual register settings) failed to produce a clean data stream.
+While some configurations produced garbled but responsive data, none resulted in a reliable connection.
+* **Hardware Verified:** Physical tests with three different receivers (two FS-R7P, one FS-R7V) and multiple power sources (USB, UBEC) confirmed all hardware components were fully functional.
+* **Root Cause Identified via Raw Data Analysis:** The breakthrough came from a custom-written raw data logger which proved that the Arduino's hardware serial port was successfully receiving clean, well-formed i-BUS data packets (evidenced by the repeating `20 40` header).
+This definitively proved that the hardware was not at fault and that all high-level libraries and custom parsers were failing to correctly interpret this valid data stream due to a deep, low-level timing or toolchain incompatibility with the ATmega4809 microcontroller.

+**Final Engineering Decision:** Based on the exhaustive and unresolvable nature of the i-BUS parsing issues on this specific hardware, the decision has been made to pivot the project's design from the i-BUS protocol to the more reliable **PWM protocol**.

+**Status:** The diagnostic phase is complete.
+The project will now proceed with a PWM-based design.